killserver/react-native-dynamic-bundle-restore/README.md

 #### iOS

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
-2. Go to `node_modules` ➜ `react-native-dynamic-bundle-restore` and add `RNDynamicBundle.xcodeproj`
+2. Go to `node_modules` ➜ `react-native-dynamic-bundle-restore` and add `RNDynamicBundleRestore.xcodeproj`
 3. In XCode, in the project navigator, select your project.
-Add `libRNDynamicBundle.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
+Add `libRNDynamicBundleRestore.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`
-  - Add `import org.killserver.reactnativedynamicbundle.RNDynamicBundlePackage;` to the imports at the top of the file
+  - Add `import org.killserver.reactnativedynamicbundlerestore.RNDynamicBundleRestorePackage;` to the imports at the top of the file
   - Add `new RNDynamicBundlePackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
 ```